Net Price / Award Calculator

 The University of Wisconsin-Madison provides this Net Price Calculator as a tool for early financial planning for college.
 The calculator is an approximation of federal and state aid eligibility for undergraduate students that plan to attend UW-Madison.
 This is for your information only and it is not an application for financial aid.

 Many factors are considered when awarding financial aid to students including, but not limited to: deadlines, federal and state funding levels, and family financial circumstances.
 This calculator provides an estimate and it may not incorporate all possible awarding considerations.
 For example, scholarships that a student receives are not factored into this calculation or funding may become exhausted at certain times of the year and this could impact the cost of education.

-The percent of freshmen enrolled at the University of Wisconsin-Madison who received grant aid in the fall of 2013-2014 was 36.2%.
-There is a $125 Student Orientation and Registration (SOAR) fee for all new transfers.
+The percent of freshmen enrolled at the University of Wisconsin-Madison who received grant aid in the fall of 2014-2015 was 32.3%.
+There is an additional $265 in fees added to tuition for all new transfer students.

 Have you completed the 2015-2016 FAFSA?